k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 <li>On selected DB files: The SQL is executed on the selected instance's files.
 Click and press <strong>CTRL </strong>to select the required files.</li>
 <li>On all existing DB files: The SQL is executed on all files in the Instances tree.</li>
 </ul>
-<p>Note that when <strong>On Newest DB file</strong> or <strong>On All Existing DB files </strong>are selected, the Rows Limit drop-down list opens where you can define the number of results displayed.</p>
+<p>Note that when <strong>On Newest DB file</strong> or <strong>On All Existing DB files </strong>are selected, the Rows Limit drop-down list opens, where you can define the number of results displayed.</p>
 </td>
 </tr>
 <tr>